velenchan/larc23/README.md

 ## Query Mechanism

 We, the LARC team, propose two different mechanisms, which we call Average-Max and Non-Principal Commponent Analysis, respectively.
-Note that both mechanisums are enlighted by the "[SNP-based measures of relatedness][4]".
+Note that both mechanisums are enlighted by the "SNP-based measures of relatedness" in [this paper][4].

 ### Notations